 The quick and easy answer is: nothing will happen to your existing pension, or pensions, when you start a new job.
 And the good news is, your new employer is legally obliged to automatically enrol you in their workplace pension scheme, as long as you meet a couple of requirements.
 This essentially means more free money for your retirement pot.
+While nothing happens to your existing pensions when you start a new job, switching employers is a good opportunity to review what you’ve got.
+It could be there is a much better pension deal out there for you.

 What pension should I get when I start my new job?